data-for-science/Rgeospatial/3_Workshop_Walkthrough.md

 loadpackages=function(packages){  for(p in packages){
   if(!require(p,character.only=T)){install.packages(p)}
   # IF require returns FALSE, the package is missing and will be installed
+  library(p,character.only=T,quietly=T,verbose=F)
-  library(p,character.only=T,quietly=T,verbose=F)}} # next, it calls the package with library
+  # next, it calls the package with library
+  }}

 loadpackages(c(
+           "tmap", # Thematic Map Visualization, makes maps!
            "ggplot2", # Makes ggplots!
-           "sf",   # "Simple Features", handles vector data "raster", # For working with Raster Data "rgdal", # 'Geospatial' Data Abstraction Library
+Can also make maps "sf",   # "Simple Features", handles vector data "raster", # For working with Raster Data "terra", # A newer package for working with Raster data "ggrepel", # Labels on ggplots
-                    # note: rgdal will be retired by the end of 2023
-           "tmap", # Thematic Map Visualization
-           "ggsn", # Several scale bars for maps "ggrepel", # Labels on ggplots
-           "maptools", # Manipulating geographic data
-                      # note: maptools will be retired by the end of 2023
            "plyr", # The split-apply-combine paradigm
            "data.table", # Works with data.frames
            "dplyr", # Data manipulation